sandeepnegi1996/ObsidianNotes/_inbox/What is Optional , with example.md

 ### Why null is bad
 - it can crash applications
-- we should not return null string when we can return empty string
+- we should *not return null string when we can return empty string*
-- never return null collection when you can return an empty collection
+- never return *null collection when you can return an empty collection*
 - Optional : is a new way to avoid null pointer exceptions
-- before optionns --> check this linke [how to avoid null before java 8](https://javarevisited.blogspot.com/2013/05/ava-tips-and-best-practices-to-avoid-nullpointerexception-program-application.html)
+- before `Optional` --> check this linke [how to avoid null before java 8](https://javarevisited.blogspot.com/2013/05/ava-tips-and-best-practices-to-avoid-nullpointerexception-program-application.html)

 ### Optional
-- *optional is a wrapper class that makes a field optional which means it may or may not have values*
+- *Optional is a wrapper class that makes a field optional which means it may or may not have values*
+- Optional will never have null values.
 - Ex : lets say we have employee information and right now he/she is not assigned to any department at that time instead of returning a null for the department we can give some default values for the department.

 ### How to create optional object
 1. best way of creating an optional; object is